 It is important to note that the transactions done by investment banks are very different from those done by the brokerage houses.
 These transactions are different in two ways.
 Firstly, the investment banks only entertain large investors, who have the capacity to make high-value transactions while brokerage houses offer its services to even a small investor.
 Secondly, the flow of the transaction of an investment bank is that the investors trade on the advice of investment banks, whereas in brokerage houses the brokers usually instrument the transactions as the investors ask them to.

 In recent years the investment banks have started making its own financial products to pitch to the investors.
-The products can be a mix of equities, equities plus debts or a mix of all securities such as equities, debt, commodity, and derivatives.
+The products can be a mix of equities, equities plus debts, or a mix of all securities such as equities, debt, commodities, and derivatives.

 Also, the investment banks help investors in hedging risks through derivative trading.